RaraWriter/cit470/courseinfo/vSphere.md

 href="https://byui-cit.atlassian.net/wiki/spaces/CDI/pages/16351237/" target="_blank" ref="noopener">How to Install VPN Client for CIT Firewall</a>

 ### Required: Sign into CIT vSphere ###
-*Note: vSphere runs on a privately addressed server, so it is only available **after** you successfully engage your VPN conneciton.*
+**Note:** vSphere runs on a privately addressed server, so it is only available **after** you successfully engage your VPN conneciton.

-After connecting to the department's VPN service using GlobalProtect, use your BYU-I credentials to log into vSphere:
+After connecting to the department's VPN service using GlobalProtect, use your BYUI credentials to log into vSphere:
 <a href="https://vctr.c.cit.byui.edu/ui/" target="_blank" ref="noopener">https://vctr.c.cit.byui.edu/ui/</a>

 ## Quick tour of the CIT VMware Infrastructure, using the vSphere web interface ##